Wright Dunbar Historic District sees resurgence, growth

 There’s only one business space currently available for lease.
 Apartments and homes aren’t staying on the market for more than a few days.

-Hubler: “We want this to be a vibrant, urban historic district where people ceom and show and eat”
+“We want this to be a vibrant, urban historic district where people come and show and eat,” Hubler said.

 Hubler says 2020 is shaping up to be an even better year.